Allan-Nava/Allan-Nava.github.io/about.md

 Always looking for new challenges.

 Study Interests
-- Open Web, mostyl Javascript.
+- Open Web, mostly Javascript.
 - MYSQL and SQL languages.
 - Python addicted.
 - Flutter and Dart.